-Even if the courts construe the Greyhound case to permit broad discovery in eminent domain litigation, two major obstacles to the use of discovery in these cases will still exist.
-The first is the problem of the compensation of the expert for his time in preparing for and giving his deposition.
+Despite the fact that no legal impediment remains to the use of broad discovery in eminent domain litigation, two major obstacles to the use of discovery in these cases still exist.
+The first involves compensating the expert for his time in preparing for and giving his deposition.
 It seems unfair for one party to impose this expense upon the adverse party against his will.
-Even if the problem of the allocation of this expense were readily soluble, the amount of the expense involved in taking the deposition of an expert often would make this form of discovery impractical.
+Even if the problem of allocation of this expense were readily soluble, the amount of the expense involved in taking the deposition of an expert often would make this form of discovery impractical.

-The other major obstacle to discovery in eminent domain proceedings is that the pertinent valuation data frequently is not accumulated until after the normal time for completion of discovery-the time of the pretrial conference.
-There are three reasons why this data is not available until a few days before the time of the actual trial.
-First, the parties usually are unwilling to incur the expense of having the expert complete his appraisal until shortly before the actual trial, for they seek to avoid this expense until it is clear that the case cannot be settled.
-Second, an appraisal report completed a considerable time before the trial must be brought up to date just
+The other major obstacle is that the pertinent valuation data frequently is not accumulated until after the normal time for completion of discovery-the time of the pretrial conference.
+There are three reasons why this data is not available until a few days before the to incur the expense of having the expert complete his appraisal until shortly before the actual trial, for they seek to avoid this expense until it is clear that the case cannot be settled.
+Second, an appraisal report completed a considerable time before the trial must be brought up to date just before the trial and this involves additional expense.
+Third, an appraiser who completes his appraisal a considerable time before the trial may find that he has forgotten many of the details by the time of the trial and may need to devote a substantial amount of time to reviewing his appraisal just before trial in order to refresh his memory.